-Marnie is a Clinical Child Psychologist with specialised Masters training in the clinical assessment, diagnosis and treatment of children and adolescents.
-She has extensive experience working with families in school and clinical settings using individual and group formats.
+Marnie is a Clinical Child Psychologist with Masters training in the clinical assessment, diagnosis and treatment and support of children and adolescents.

-Marnie is passionate about working with children and believes in providing therapy and assessments that are relevant to the specific needs of the child when considering their development, their family and their broader.
+Marnie is passionate about working with children from a strengths based and neuroaffirmative framework and believes in providing therapy, support and assessments that are relevant to the specific needs, strengths and challenges of the child within their wider family and community setting.
 She collaboratively draws from evidence based treatment modalities such as;

-Marnie is a current board member, of Wombats Wish, a unique Geelong based charity providing small group based support for children (and their families) grieving the loss of a parent.
+Marnie is a current board member and clinical governance committee member for Wombats Wish, a unique Geelong based charity providing small group based support for children (and their families) grieving the loss of a parent.
 She also regularly contributes to the delivery of the program.